This page may contain affiliate links, see our disclaimer here.

-Heraklion Travel - a modern city with a complex and fascinating history, became the capital of Crete in 1971.
+Heraklion Travel - a modern city with a complex and turbulent history, became the capital of Crete in 1971.
 The central region of Crete, also named 'Heraklion' is fascinating, with something new to discover at every turn.

-Our personal guide to the region, home to our Grandfather's village, lush farming lands, the famous author Kazantzakis, legendary King Minos and Knossos Minoan Palace, arguably the birthplace of European civilization.
+This is our personal guide to the region, home to our Grandfather's village, lush farming lands, the famous author Kazantzakis, legendary King Minos and Knossos Minoan Palace, arguably the birthplace of European civilization.
 There is so much history to explore, you might not get time for the beaches!

 Unravelling the history of civilization:

-1 Xanthoudidou Street, Heraklion
+1 Chatzidaki Street, Heraklion

 This is one of the most intriguing and valuable ancient history collections in the whole of Greece, in fact in Europe, and contains artifacts from many of the Minoan archaeological sites dotted all over the island.